thibaudcolas/frontend-starter-kit/docs/job-descriptions.md

 ### Other useful skills

-Experience with JavaScript frameworks (React, Angular, Backbone or similar).
+Advanced knowledge of React – Redux, client-side routing, code splitting, etc.

-Experience writing ES6/ES2015 JavaScript, using Node-based tooling (Babel, module bundlers, etc)
+Experience writing ES6/ES2015 JavaScript.

+Ability to do basic server administration from the command-line.

+Familiarity with server-side programming stacks (we use Python and Node).

-Experience with Python, the Django framework, and Wagtail CMS.
+Experience with the Django framework, and Wagtail CMS.

+Understanding of RESTful principles and HTTP verbs.

+Advanced testing skills – accessibility tests, automated cross-browser tests, automated UI regression.

-Familiarity with the web development and open-source communities.
+Experience working with web development and open-source communities.

-- Could be something about meetups, dev slack groups, open source projects, personal projects, etc.

 ---